Senufo Hornbill Bird Sculpture, Côte d' Ivoire

 Our collection also features works by skilled artisans who create fine art inspired by historic styles, as well as contemporary African pieces that may not fit traditional perceptions of ‘African’ art.
 We celebrate the evolving aesthetics of the continent, striving to showcase design that moves beyond the conventional ‘tribal’ label, reflecting the innovation and creativity of emerging artists.

-Please email us at info@hemingwayafricangallery.com or call 212-838-3650 with the SKU # for further information on this piece.
+Please email us at info@hemingwayafricangallery.com or call 212-838-3650 with the SKU # for further information about this specific piece.

 Choose options